-- The NHS has a commitment to being anti-racist providing support as well as accountability mechanisms for staff who do not adhere to these principles - 02 The NHS is transparent, takes responsibility when patients are harmed in their care and puts measures in place to redress the harm caused - 03 Healthcare workers are aware of how data practices can cause harm and are equipped to prevent or minimise harm when collecting and using patient data - 04 NHS services have a clear understanding and are transparent about why data is collected and how it is used - 05 There is a commitment to involve them in shaping research, the design, and planning of healthcare services - Their data is being used to improve services so it reflects local needs

-- Systems are in place to keep their data secure and that there are - 07 Systems are in place to keep their data secure and that there are consequences for individuals and organisations who compromise the security of patient health information - Healthcare professionals are willing to take the time to support patients and carers to make informed decisions about their data
+- The NHS has a commitment to being anti-racist providing support as well as accountability mechanisms for staff who do not adhere to these principles - The NHS is transparent, takes responsibility when patients are harmed in their care and puts measures in place to redress the harm caused - Healthcare workers are aware of how data practices can cause harm and are equipped to prevent or minimise harm when collecting and using patient data - NHS services have a clear understanding and are transparent about why data is collected and how it is used - There is a commitment to involve them in shaping research, the design, and planning of healthcare services - Their data is being used to improve services so it reflects local needs - Systems are in place to keep their data secure and that there are consequences for individuals and organisations who compromise the security of patient health information - Healthcare professionals are willing to take the time to support patients and carers to make informed decisions about their data

 Everyone who works in healthcare can play a role in improving data quality.
-It is the small things that help to shift working culture.
-We have outlined a few things you can do depending upon your role to improve data practices.
+It is the small things that help to shift working culture .
+We have outlined a few things you can do depending upon your role to improve data practices: